assemble/grunt-assemble-wordcount/README.md

 Define `seconds: true` in the option to display seconds and minutes.
 Example: `7 min, 47 sec`. (by default time is rendered in 1 minute increments, e.g. `8 min`).

+#### placement
+Type: `String`
+Default: `prepend`

+Determines whether the wordcount and reading time will be prepended or appended.
+Example:

+#### selector
+Type: `String`
+Default: `.wordcount`

+The selector to target for the element that wraps the content that contains the words to count.

+#### countSelector
+Type: `String`
+Default: `.label-wordcount`

+The selector to use for the element that will render the wordcount.

+#### timeSelector
+Type: `String`
+Default: `.label-reading-time`

+The selector to use for the element that will render the estimated reading time.

 ## Usage Examples
 #### Basic example